The Truth About Walking on Eggshells in a Relationship

 Do you often find yourself trying to justify your partner’s outbursts?

-Do you overlook your partner’s bad actions, faults and try your best to justify them?
+Do you overlook your partner’s bad actions, and faults and try your best to justify them?
 If you love yourself and your partner, you would want to pinpoint the issue and work on it.

 8. You feel powerless and weak